usnistgov/scapval/create-file-list-mojo/README.md

 ## Overview
 This Maven Plugin generates a list of files in a given directory.
-SCAPVal utilizes this plugin in its .pom file to generate a list of schema files at build time.
+SCAPVal utilizes this plugin in its .pom file to generate a list of XML Schema files at build time.
-This list of files is referenced by SCAPVal when loading schemas out of it's packaged .jar file.
+This list of files is referenced by SCAPVal when loading XML Schemas out of it's packaged .jar file.

 ## Build/Install
 Apache Maven is used to build and install create-file-list-mojo.